thehappydaily/readme/index.md

 The 15 and 12 year old sisters run a nonprofit organization to help collect funding for clean water in developing countries.
 They do this by selling their paper origami creations.

+Although, this may seem like a small collection, the girls have helped fund 170 clean water projects.
+They are even running origami workshops now to raise even more funding for their organization.
+So far they have been able to help over 17 countries.

 ![Image](https://i.pinimg.com/564x/72/cc/8b/72cc8b03666b888d49191b45a41427c8.jpg)